Bondholders clash with Colt as U.S. gun maker's bankruptcy begins

-WILMINGTON, Del, June 16 (Reuters) - Bondholders of gun maker Colt ripped into the bankrupt company’s private equity owner in a court hearing on Tuesday, saying the firm sped up its decline by starving it of cash and investment.
+WILMINGTON, Del (Reuters) - Bondholders of gun maker Colt ripped into the bankrupt company’s private equity owner in a court hearing on Tuesday, saying the firm sped up its decline by starving it of cash and investment.

-A Colt lawyer also told a U.S. bankruptcy judge that the gun maker may ditch its plan to sell itself to its current owner, Sciens Management, and wipe out $250 million of bond debt.
+A Colt lawyer also told U.S. Bankruptcy Judge Laurie Silverstein in Wilmington, Delaware, that the gun maker planned to sell itself to its current owner, Sciens Management, and wipe out $250 million of bond debt.
+However, he also said bondholders had proposed an alternative plan that was being reviewed.

 Colt Defense filed for Chapter 11 bankruptcy on Sunday, after a year of sharply falling sales and dwindling cash that made it hard for the company to meet demand for its sports rifles and handguns.

-A bondholder attorney told Judge Laurie Silverstein in Wilmington, Delaware, that Sciens was to blame for Colt’s inability to compete.
+A bondholder attorney told Silverstein that Sciens was to blame for Colt’s inability to compete.

 “What do they (Sciens) do with the cash?
 They take it for themselves,” said Robert Stark, of Brown Rudnick, which represents a group of large bondholders.
 “There is no corporate governance here.
 There is only Sciens.”